 - Climate change and its impact on biogeochemical cycles

-This quiz contains the concept-based most frequently asked 25 MCQs of “Environmental Chemistry – Biogeochemical cycles“.
+This quiz contains 25 concept-based MCQs of “Environmental Chemistry of Biogeochemical Cycles “.
 Each question has a single correct/most appropriate answer.

 1. Which of the following is not a way in which sulfur dioxide emissions affect the environment?